 |

-This type of meters are exceptional in this price class and actually useful for gain staging.
-Clip LEDs or hippie rainbow colors on a gain dial are more typical and useless for gain staging.
+Calibrated meters are rare in this price class and are actually useful for gain staging.
+Simple clip LEDs or hippie rainbows surrounding a gain dial are more common and nearly useless for gain staging.

 Hallelujah, the E2x2 OTG has a power switch!
-It's a rear-mounted rocker switch, easy to find by feel and has a satisfyingly tactile snap when flipped.
-I would have bought a different interface if the E2x2 OTG lacked a power switch.
+The rear-mounted rocker switch is easy to find by feel and has a satisfyingly tactile snap when flipped.

 Topping E2x2 OTG | Praise be, a power switch! | Image courtesy Topping

-When connected to a computer, the middle USB-C port transfers data and power to the E2x2 OTG.
-I plug the unit into a powered USB-C hub, and it works perfectly with my Mac Studio M4 Max.
+When connected to a computer, the middle USB-C port transfers both data and power to the E2x2 OTG.
+I plugged it into a powered USB-C hub, and it works perfectly with my Mac Studio M4 Max.
 Yes, a direct connection to the computer is preferred, but I'm juggling four audio interfaces, three hubs, printer, scanner, a fleet of hard drives, and an Elgato Stream Deck!

 Inputs